Le Passeur du Trieux

 A bell rings on the riverbank

-“No-one has ever been seasick!” says Sébastien reassuringly.
+“No-one has ever been seasick!” says the skipper reassuringly.
 On the left bank, on the Ploëzal side, a bell rings.
 As is her custom, a riverside-dweller greets the departing boat.

 “Magic!”